 In March 2019, BankTrack, a non-government organisation, released a report revealing that 33 global banks, including Barclays, HSBC and JP Morgan, have financed the fossil fuel industry with $1.9 trillion since the Paris Climate Agreement in 2015.

-However, this information was until recently not readily available to the public.
+Until recently this information was not readily available to the public.
 Claire Hamlett, a climate campaigner at BankTrack told Environment Journal that finding this information was a very lengthy process.

 ‘It was a collaborative effort between various organisations to search through different databases and find out which banks have been financing fossil fuels and by how much,’ she said.

 The UN has started to respond to this issue with the UN Principles of Responsible Banking (PRB), which has currently been signed by 130 banks.
 The PRB requires that banks are transparent and clear about how their products and services create value for customers.
-It’s hoped that the principles provide a framework for a sustainable banking system, by requiring the industry to demonstrate how it makes a positive contribution to society.
+It’s hoped that the principle will provide a framework for a sustainable banking system by requiring the industry to demonstrate how it makes a positive contribution to society.